 For a new inpatient tower at St Joseph’s Hospital, the challenge was compounded by a tight site and the proximity of sensitive structures and equipment.
 Construction of a 6-story tower as part of a $126 million expansion of St Joseph’s Hospital in Tampa, FL, included excavation for two underground levels.
 Additional construction requirements included the installation of a pedestrian bridge to St Joseph’s Women’s Hospital.

 Site soils consisted of silts, sands, and clays, with groundwater located 3 ft below working grade.
 Excavation of the 18,000 sq. ft basement area to 22-25 ft below ground surface, therefore, required support of excavation (SOE).
 However, the proximity of existing sensitive hospital facilities precluded vibration-intensive conventional SOE methods such as vibrated sheet piles or driven soldier piles and lagging.

-Keller offered a vibration-free design/build soil mixing solution for the SOE and water cut off.
-Following installation of a wellpoint dewatering system, Keller constructed 320 LF of internally braced, 3-ft diameter overlapping soilcrete columns installed to below excavation depth and used a backside form for the basement walls.
+Keller offered a vibration-free design/build soil mixing solution for the SOE and water cut-off.
+Following the installation of a wellpoint dewatering system, Keller constructed 320 LF of internally braced, 3-ft diameter overlapping soilcrete columns installed to below excavation depth and used a backside form for the basement walls.
 Additional low-headroom SOE soil mixing was performed in a corner of the site where the entrance of the lower basement entered the building.
-Low-headroom micropiles were installed in another area of the tower footprint where access restrictions precluded planned auger cast pile deep foundations, and at two column location at the pedestrian bridge.
+Low-headroom micropiles were installed in another area of the tower footprint where access restrictions precluded planned auger cast pile deep foundations, and at a two-column location at the pedestrian bridge.

 Keller’s soil mixing capability allowed basement-level excavation to be achieved smoothly and efficiently without adversely impacting existing sensitive hospital facilities.